 Students charged with violations of the UC Berkeley Campus Code of Student Conduct have rights and procedural protections throughout the process.
-These include notice of the charges, presumption of innocence, choosing not to participate, hearing, appeal, and an advisor.
-They also remain protected by the Federal Family Educational Rights and Privacy Act (FERPA), which requires instructors and all University employees to keep their records -- including a disposition for academic misconduct -- private and confidential.
+These include notice of the charges, presumption of innocence, and choosing not to participate, as well as the right to a hearing, an appeal, and an advisor.
+They also remain protected by the Federal Family Educational Rights and Privacy Act (FERPA), which requires instructors and all University employees to keep their records - including a Faculty Disposition for Undergraduate Academic Dishonesty - private and confidential.
 You may only reveal the student's identity and the circumstances surrounding the misconduct with other University officials who have a legitimate educational interest [1] in the matter.